civilKaos82/ruby-drill-exploring-scope-challenge/README.md

 # Ruby Drill: Exploring Scope

-##Summary

- Scope can be a difficult concept to grasp.

-Do you know the ins and outs of how constants, global variables, class variables, instance variables, and local variables work?
-How about the difference between class methods and instance methods?
-What about methods defined within a module?

-If your answer is 'yes' to all of the above questions, then congratulations.
-Now please go teach your friends. :)

-If not, then let's use this challenge as an excuse to play around with and learn about the intricacies of scope.

-As a reference, find a copy of the "Programming Ruby - The Pragmatic Programmer's Guide" aka "Pickaxe" in the Dropbox Book Folder and read the section "Variables and Constants" in chapter 22.
+## Summary
+When we write our applications, we create objects: strings, arrays, hashes, custom objects, etc.  After creating an object, we often we want to ues it later in our program.
+So, we define a variable and assign our object to the variable.

+We have different options when defining variables: global variables, constants, local variables, instance variables, and class variables.
+Our choice of variable type will affect when and how we're able to access a variable.

+The question we'll explore in this challenge is "Where are our variables visible?".
+In more technical language, we might ask, "What is the *scope* of a variable?".
+We'll explore and refine our understanding of scope in Ruby.

+*Note:*   The section [*Scope of Constants and Variables*][pickaxe guide scope] from *Programming Ruby: The Pragmatic Programmer's Guide* can serve as an additional reference.

 ##Releases